Oghma-Infinium/Ascensio/README.md

 These steps are only required for installing the modlist for the first time.
 Many of these steps may be covered in other modlist installs, but for new users I suggest reading through here regardless.

  1. Install [Microsoft Visual C++ Redistributables](https://aka.ms/vs/17/release/vc_redist.x64.exe) & [.NET 7.0 Desktop Runtime x64](https://download.visualstudio.microsoft.com/download/pr/515cc796-e9f2-4b5c-be7f-b42f115a65a7/b0b146fcbf1d1c135807ff24b3d88093/windowsdesktop-runtime-7.0.13-win-x64.exe)
- 2. Change Skyrim so it does not [automatically update](https://help.steampowered.com/en/faqs/view/71AB-698D-57EB-178C#disable)
+ 2. Change Skyrim SE so it does not [automatically update](https://help.steampowered.com/en/faqs/view/71AB-698D-57EB-178C#disable)
- 3. Right click on Skyrim SE and click on properties, untick the `Enable Steam Overlay while in-game` option
+ 3. Right click on Skyrim SE and click on `Properties`, untick the `Enable Steam Overlay while in-game` option
  4. Remove or disable any 3rd party antivirus such as Webroot or Bitdefender.
 These programs **will absolutely** cause issues with your Ascensio installation due to how MO2's Virtual File Staging works

 ---

 #### Pagefile and Crash Prevention

-Larger Skyrim modlists require a significant amount of memory, running out of memory **will** result in crashes and other potential issues.
+Larger Skyrim SE modlists require a significant amount of memory, running out of memory **will** result in crashes and other potential issues.
 This step is **NOT** optional.
 Regardless of how much RAM or VRAM you have, please do this step.

  To set up your pagefile: